10 Best Customer Segmentation Tools Compared: 2026 Guide

 | Iterable | • Unified customer profiles • Dynamic segments that recalculate as data updates • AI Brain for send-time and channel optimization • Drag-and-drop journey builder • Native email, SMS, push, in-app, web push, embedded | Contact sales (entry ~$30K–$50K/year, scales by contacts) | Mid-market and enterprise CSM Iterable Academy Email support Partner agency network | G2 4.4 |

-Maestra is a unified marketing personalization platform that provides advanced segmentation powered by its real-time customer data platform (CDP) and AI.
+Maestra is a unified marketing personalization platform that provides advanced segmentation powered by its real-time customer data platform (CDP).
 It is designed to help e-commerce brands create personalized customer journeys and run complex campaigns across all channels: website, app, email, SMS, MMS, RCS, messengers, push notifications, chatbots, and paid media.

 Maestra Features

-Real-time CDP: Unifies customer data from both online and offline sources into actionable segments with AI-powered behavioral insights.
+Real-time CDP: Unifies customer data from both online and offline sources into actionable segments.
 The platform creates adaptive profiles, cleans and deduplicates data, supports identity resolution, and tracks the full journey (session, search, category, browsing, cart, and checkout).
 Maestra also monitors errors and sends you alerts.
 Blossom Flower Delivery used Maestra to unify fragmented data from multiple storage systems in the CDP.
 Centralized customer data helped the delivery service discover 200,000 "lost" clients.

 Sophisticated segmentation: Nested segments, calculated and custom fields, immediate segments, scheduled batch segments, and static lists.
 Marketers can build segments based on clicks, browsing and purchase history, geolocation, engagement, site and app activity, and loyalty status.
 Maestra’s RFM (Recency, Frequency, Monetary) segmentation automatically groups customers into categories like "Champions", “Hibernating”, and "Loyal".